 #3 – Retained Earnings

-This is the portion of the company profit has not been paid off to the shareholders of the company in the form of dividends.
-It is accumulated over a period of time if the company performs well and forms part of the shareholder’s equity.
+It is the portion of the company profit not paid off to the shareholders of the company in the form of dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..
+It is accumulated over a while if the company performs well and forms part of the shareholder’s equity.

 #4 – Other Comprehensive Income

 Other comprehensive incomeOther Comprehensive IncomeOther comprehensive income refers to income, expenses, revenue, or loss not being realized while preparing the company's financial statements during an accounting period.
 Thus, it is excluded and shown after the net income. primarily includes net income as per the profit and loss statement coupled with the accumulated other comprehensive income of the previous year.